oozdal/oozdal/README.md

 - These days, I'm self-teaching how to effectively build and monitor embedded machine learning models on edge devices using the [Flower](https://flower.ai/) framework.

-- Currently working as a Senior Data Scientist at [Canadian Red Cross](https://www.redcross.ca/) using data-centric methodologies to extract insights and drive decision-making.

 ## My Personal Projects